-The holdover oscillator may be internal to the GPS receiver or external to it (but contained on the clock module).
+The holdover oscillator may be internal to the GPS module or external to the GPS module, but it is contained on the clock module.
 It shall provide:

-- Frequency stability of less than TBD ppb while GPS locked. - Frequency stability of better than 100 ppb during the first 24 hours of holdover at a nominal temperature of 25C. - Frequency stability of TBD ppb during the first 24 hours of holdover across a temperature range of ± TBD C.
+Frequency stability of less than TBD ppb while GPS locked.

+- Frequency stability of better than 100 ppb during the first 24 hours of holdover at a nominal temperature of 25C. - Frequency stability of TBD ppb during the first 24 hours of holdover across a temperature range of ± TBD C.